EpsilonPrime/spark-substrait-gateway-deprecated/README.md

 python src/gateway/server.py
 ```

-This will start the service on local port 50051.
+This will start the service on local port 50051 (this is not currently configurable).

 ## Connecting to the Gateway